eonofrey/dice_game/README.md

 #### Average number of turns to win
 <img width="397" alt="Screen Shot 2019-07-13 at 9 01 39 PM" src="https://user-images.githubusercontent.com/38504767/61178039-bcfcf680-a5b1-11e9-94b1-cfffbf84bf50.png">

+Waiting until you have ___ points to end your turn yields the lowest number of expected turns to win, which corroborates the results from the 2 roll strategy we previously saw.

 #### Percent of games won in under 10 turns
 <img width="405" alt="Screen Shot 2019-07-13 at 9 01 25 PM" src="https://user-images.githubusercontent.com/38504767/61178024-6db6c600-a5b1-11e9-8231-a7443f56067c.png">

+However, if you're trying to win in under 10 turns, you want to roll until you hit ----, which will result in a win in under 10 turns --- percent of the time.

 #### Percent of games won in under 5 turns
 <img width="399" alt="Screen Shot 2019-07-13 at 9 01 33 PM" src="https://user-images.githubusercontent.com/38504767/61178035-a22a8200-a5b1-11e9-8376-81c265b5c0e7.png">

+Interestingly enough for trying to win under 5 turns it appears any rolling threshold over 50 points yields the same results.